How To Clean, Bake, And Store Pine Cones

 Kingsford Charcoal Story

-I really have to tell you this story about Kingsford Charcoal.
-I picked up two bags of this charcoal to complete my blue buckets storage project and finished it with blue Gamma lids.
-I wanted them all full and ready for when I might need them.
+I have to tell you this story about Kingsford Charcoal.
+We picked up two bags of this charcoal to complete my blue bucket storage project, which I finished with blue Gamma lids.
+I wanted them all packed and ready for when I might need them.
 Please picture me at my local grocery store.
 I ran to get my husband’s weekly allotment of bananas for his morning breakfast cereal.

 Skip The Lighter Fuel Charcoal

-While I was there I picked up some Kingsford charcoal that was manufactured without the chemicals.
-Please note, charcoal without the lighter fluid chemicals will store indefinitely, if kept in a waterproof/airtight container.
+While I was there, I picked up some Kingsford charcoal that was manufactured without the chemicals.
+Please note that charcoal without lighter fluid chemicals can be stored indefinitely in a waterproof/airtight container.
 I store my oak hardwood lump charcoal in red buckets with red Gamma lids.
-I want several types of fuel for different emergency situations.
+I want several types of fuel for different emergencies.

-When I’m ready to pay at the checkout counter the clerk (about 60ish) asked me if I knew why Kingsford charcoal was called Kingsford.
+When I was ready to pay at the checkout counter, the clerk (about 60ish) asked me if I knew why Kingsford Charcoal was called Kingsford.
 I said I didn’t know.
-He proceeded to show me on the bag where they tell a little story behind the name.
+He showed me the bag where they tell a little story behind the name.

 Oh my gosh!
-I couldn’t stop smiling because I had never heard the story.
-I certainly hadn’t seen part of the story on the bag.
-We have a gas barbecue and about the only time I buy charcoal is for a party or camping up in the mountains.
+I couldn’t stop smiling because I had never heard the story and hadn’t seen part of it on the outside of the bag.
+We have a gas barbecue, and I only buy charcoal for a party or camping up in the mountains.

-I wonder if the Boy Scouts or their leaders know about this story?
-Just thinking out loud about the name of the charcoal.
-This statement is straight from the Kingsford bag and I quote: “The History Of The Original Charcoal: Back in 1920, Kingsford Charcoal repurposed wood scraps from the production of Ford Model T’s into charcoal briquets.
+I wonder if the Boy Scouts or their leaders know about this story.
+I’m just thinking out loud about the name of the charcoal.
+This statement is straight from the Kingsford bag, and I quote: “The History Of The Original Charcoal: Back in 1920, Kingsford Charcoal repurposed wood scraps from the production of Ford Model T’s into charcoal briquets.

 Made in the USA.
 Today, Kingsford remains the leading manufacturer of charcoal in the U.S., annually turning 1 million tons of real wood scraps into the authentic charcoal briquets America loves.”